seemajune/angular-testing-filters-readme-continued-education/README.md

 As we learned earlier, we can use either filters in the DOM or in our controllers.

 We're going to be writing our filter's tests using Karma and Jasmine - this means we will have to be using the filters in our controllers as we cannot test our DOM.
+We do this because our filters directly manipulate data, and that's all we need to test.
+If they manipulated the DOM, we'd test the DOM.

 The tests we are about to write are quite simialr to tests we've done before.
 We will be using a controller that filters a list, and we'll be ensuring that filtered list is correct.

 Let's take our basic controller.
 We've got a list of people, a search term and our filtered list.
-We've got a function to call to re-filter our list when the search term changes.
+We've got a function to call to re-filter our list when the search term changes (this could be called when a user presses search or by using `ng-change` on the input to fire it whenever the input changes).

 ```js
 function ContactController($filter) {